tumagonx/nwjs_docs_old/Frameless-window.md

 </body>
 ```

-And note that if you have made the whole window draggable,  you must also mark buttons and custom window buttons as non-draggable, otherwise it would be very hard for users to click on them:
+And note that if you have made the whole window draggable,  you must also **mark buttons and custom window buttons as non-draggable**, otherwise it would be very hard for users to click on them:

 ```css
 button {